sidnair2000/loan_prediction_model/README.md

 # Loan Approval Prediction Using Machine Learning

-## Project Overview
+## 📌 Project Overview

 This project applies five different machine learning algorithms to predict whether a loan should be approved for a customer based on their personal and financial data.
-The goal is to compare these models' performances and select the best one for accurate and efficient loan approval prediction.
+The objective is to compare the performance of these models and select the most accurate and efficient one for loan approval prediction.

-## Models Used
+## 🧠 Models Used

 - Logistic Regression
 - Support Vector Classifier (SVC)